“In every conceivable manner, the family is link to our past, bridge to our future.” Alex Haley

 But several years ago, our little family moved 600 miles away to a state with a different climate, different food, and different traditions.
 The one tradition that we brought with us was to fill our table with food and memories.
 Without our biological family to fill the table, we began inviting others to join us.
 Newcomers to our community, church friends, widows, neighbors, and the lonely who had been abandoned or hurt by their family—an eclectic collage has graced our home.
 Some of our guests have been one-time visitors and a few have become regulars.
 And each one has helped to redefine my definition of “family.”

 Who can you invite to join your table?
-Whether it’s Christmas dinner or Friday pizza and movie family night, open your home and heart to redefine family.
+Whether it’s Friday pizza and movie family night or a traditional holiday gathering, open your home and heart to redefine family.